AlvaroBernabe/aba-geekshubs-fsd-val-Projecto4---TicTacToe/README.md

 <p> - The game have 2 modes to play, a normal one with the normal board with music when you put the first token and fully responsive for mobile and a few different resolution.</p>
 <p> - And a mode for ........ i really don´t know when, but the music kick-ass.
 (Warning for loud sound and drastic change of colors).</p>
 <p> - It has a short manual. </p>
+<p> - In the CSS of the hard mode, there is a problem in the code but at the same time a feature is created, it gives the board a cool effect made with the conflict of 2 different properties and an important (!) </p>
 <p> - The game have a few cool css features with look awesome</p>

 This is the initial game menu vs the final one that I made.